actix/examples/basics/json-validation/README.md

 This is a contrived example intended to illustrate a few important actix-web features.

 *Imagine* that you have a process that involves 3 steps.
-The steps here are dumb in that they do nothing other than call a http bin endpoint that returns the json that was posted to it.
+The steps here are dumb in that they do nothing other than call an HTTP endpoint that returns the json that was posted to it.
 The intent here is to illustrate how to chain these steps together as futures and return a final result in a response.

-Actix-web features illustrated here include:
+Actix Web features illustrated here include:

     1. handling json input param
     2. validating user-submitted parameters using the 'validator' crate